 Moody’s baseline scenario remains that an agreement for a revised treaty will be reached by the end of March 2018.
-A successful renegotiation would support a slight acceleration in Mexico’s growth in 2018-19 to 2.0%-2.5%, annually.
+A successful renegotiation would support a slight acceleration in Mexico’s growth in 2018-19 to 2.0 percent-2.5 percent, annually.

 However, Moody’s has also assessed a number of alternative outcomes that could unfold if talks extend past the first quarter of 2018, with the most severe, risk of a unilateral US withdrawal from the original treaty, weighing on Mexico’s credit profile.

-In the first alternative scenario, negotiations continue past the initial deadline April 1, but progress continues to be made.
-Under this scenario, Mexico, Canada and the US eventually reach an agreement to update NAFTA–most likely in mid-2019.
+In the first alternative scenario, negotiations continue past the initial deadline on April 1, but progress continues to be made.
+Under this scenario, Mexico, Canada, and the US eventually reach an agreement to update NAFTA–most likely in mid-2019.
 And policy continuity reduces uncertainty, supports investment and supports medium-term growth.

 The second scenario contemplates an end to NAFTA, but the trade relationship between the US and Mexico transitions to a bilateral agreement based on WTO rules.
 The loss of NAFTA would not be too damaging to longer-term growth prospects, and the stronger effects would be felt on financial variables in the short term rather than on longer-term fundamentals.